canonical/certification-docs/Self-Test_Guide-16.04.rst

    having the results available as a backup can be useful because it enables you to review the results off-line or in case of submission problems that aren't immediately obvious.
 The results are stored in the ``~/.local/share/plainbox`` directory.

-#.
-Copy the whole directory to an external medium and bring it with you
-   after certifying the system.
-It contains a file called ``submission.xml`` which is the results of the testing as well as a file called ``submission.html`` that, if loaded in a web browser, will show you the results.
+The upcoming section, `Manually Uploading Test Results to the Certification Site`_, describes how to perform this task.

-If you review your results by loading ``submission.html`` in a web browser, you can quickly spot failed tests because they're highlighted in red with a "FAILED" notation in the Result column, whereas passed tests acquire a green color, with the word "PASSED."
+You can review your results locally by loading ``submission.html`` in a web browser.
+This enables you to quickly spot failed tests because they're highlighted in red with a "FAILED" notation in the Result column, whereas passed tests acquire a green color, with the word "PASSED."
 Note, however, that *a failed test does not necessarily denote a failed certification*.
 Reasons a test might